On StarNow, Casting Professionals connect directly with the talent, and can offer whatever fee they feel is fair for the job on offer, within reason.

 Some beginners may be happy to work for a lower budget to gain credits; while some more experienced talent will be looking for a commercial rate they feel reflects the skills they will bring to the job.

-StarNow doesn’t provide a suggested rate card, or take a booking fee or commission from what you pay the talent.
-We do ask that if your production falls under National Minimum Wage guides for your region that you abide by those guidelines.
+StarNow doesn’t provide a set rate card, or take a booking fee or commission from what you pay the talent.
+We do encourage you to pay industry recommended rates where possible.

-If you’re a student filmmaker or someone looking to collaborate, or are just not sure if you fall into the group of Casting Professionals where payment should be discussed, check out our no/low pay advice or check out the bottom of this page where we talk about commercial versus very low budget productions.
+If you’re a student filmmaker or someone looking to collaborate, or you're just not sure if the job you have on offer is one where payment should be discussed, check out our no/low pay advice or head to the bottom of this page where we talk about commercial versus very low budget productions.

 A good starting place is to take a look at National Minimum Wage in your area.
 This is the bare minimum talent will be expecting as an hourly rate, if you have a budget and intend to pay your talent.
 It’s also the law!